priyatam/lt-gist/README.md

 Make sure LT_HOME is setup on your ENV.

+Start lighttable from command line.
+This ensures path variables are passed into LT.

+    light

 Ctrl-Space `Show plugin Manager`, click on 'Available' and browse for `Gist`.

 Click install.